SIP Connection: Types

 Call Control: If you are looking to setup a Call Control connection, this can be done in the Call Control section of the Portal.
 Click the button below to go there.

-Connection Registration Types
+SIP Connection Registration Types Explained

 Deciding on what registration type to use depends on your use case.
 As a rule of thumb, a credential-based connection is used if you have a dynamic public IP address.
 If you have a static IP address, then you can use an IP-based connection instead.